What is Manual Lymphatic Drainage?

 What is lymphedema?

-In normal, healthy bodies all the fluid that gets lost in the tissues is picked up by the lymphatic system and returned to the cardiovascular system - ## litres a day!
+In normal, healthy bodies all the fluid that gets lost in the tissues is picked up by the lymphatic system and returned to the cardiovascular system.
 However, when the lymphatic system gets damaged - through a sprained ankle, surgery, radiation or via other injuries we get swelling.
 Swelling is an accumulation of water (and other things) in the tissues because the lymphatic system cannot process all the fluid due to an injury.

 What are other reasons to use manual lymphatic drainage besides lymphedema?